In simple terms, algorithms are sets of steps to complete a task.

-What is an algorithm and why should I care?
-An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+In Computer Science, an algorithm is a process or set of rules to be followed in calculations or other problem-solving operations.
 Another way to put it is an algorithm instructs the computer to carry out an individual task or function.
 Algorithms are especially important to computers because computers are really general purpose machines for solving problems.
 But in order for a computer to be useful, we must give it a problem to solve and a technique for solving the problem.

 Through the use of algorithms, we can make computers "intelligent" by programming them with various algorithms to solve problems.
 Because of their speed and accuracy, computers are well-suited for solving tedious problems such as searching for a name in a large telephone directory or adding a long column of numbers.
 However, the usefulness of computers as problem solving machines is limited because the solutions to some problems cannot be stated in an algorithm.
 Much of the study of computer science is dedicated to discovering efficient algorithms and representing them so that they can be understood by computers.
 An algorithm can be thought of a mathematical method of solving problems both big and small.

-Okay.
-Now we now know what an algorithm is but the bigger question is why should we care?
+Okay, now we now know what an algorithm is.
+The bigger question is why should we care?

 Kevin Slavin argues that we're living in a world designed for -- and increasingly controlled by -- algorithms.
 In this riveting talk from TEDGlobal, he shows how these complex computer programs determine espionage tactics, stock prices, movie scripts, and architecture.
 Slavin also warns that we are writing code we can't understand with implications we can't control.

 The branch and bound algorithm finds the optimal solution to a problem by systematically identifying all solution candidates and then eliminating large subsets of those candidates by estimating lower and upper bounds for the problem.
-Branch and bound algorithms are reserved for optimization problems specifically descrete and combinational optimization.
+Branch and bound algorithms are reserved for optimization problems specifically discrete and combinational optimization.
 A navigaional algorithm would be an example and there can be many ways to get from point A to point B depending on the distance between those two points.

 Directions: Read the directions to get to John's house.
 Now rewrite the directions to John's House using structured English.